-22. What is the worst SEO mistake you have made as a beginner?
+22. What is your worst SEO mistake as a beginner?

-I tried to rank on authority alone, without considering relevancy.
-What I mean is, I tried to rank some of my reviews just by creating awesome content and by funneling link juice to them.
+I tried to rank on authority alone without considering relevancy.
+What I mean is I tried to rank some of my reviews just by creating excellent content and by funneling link juice to them.

-And I failed to realize that Google has evolved and that it now seeks site-wide relevancy to consider you for ranking high.
+And I failed to realize that Google has evolved and now seeks site-wide relevancy to consider you for ranking high.